Chewing Over Change: Introducing a Dental Dimension to Orthopaedic Care

 In orthopaedic surgery, post-operative recovery can be complex, influenced by factors such as smoking, multi-morbidity, and malnutrition.
-This article seeks to recognise the interconnectedness of overall health and surgical outcomes, a promotes a novel proposal: the Integrated Oral Health Network applied to Orthopaedic Surgery (IOHN-OS), which aims to bridge the gap between dental health and orthopaedic care.
+This article seeks to recognise the interconnectedness of overall health and surgical outcomes, and promotes a novel proposal: the Integrated Oral Health Network applied to Orthopaedic Surgery (IOHN-OS), which aims to bridge the gap between dental health and orthopaedic care.

 The article details the significance of the IOHN-OS proposal in integrating oral health with orthopaedic surgery care.